softbaked/courier-api/source/index.html.md

 Parameter | Description
 --------- | -----------
-name | Name of the shipping company. url | Webhook url that Page365 will be send shipment information to.
+name | Name of the shipping company url | Webhook url that Page365 will be send shipment information to

 <aside class="notice">
 The register might take a few days, due to verification process before actual save into system is done by men.